Ohio Home Insurance: Best Companies, Average Rates & Coverage Tips

 Find your best options in less than 2 minutes

 Ohio homeowners are lucky in one important way: home insurance here is meaningfully cheaper than in most of the country.
-But "cheaper than average" still leaves plenty of room for overpaying, especially as tornadoes, hail, and severe winter storms push rates higher across the Midwest.
-This guide breaks down what you can expect to pay in 2026, how Columbus, Cleveland, and Cincinnati compare, which carriers Ohio homeowners use most often, and the coverage details (like sewer backup) that matter most for older Buckeye State housing stock.
-Use it to shop smarter, find the right discounts, and make sure your policy actually pays out when you need it.
+But "cheaper than average" still leaves plenty of room for overpaying, especially as tornadoes, hail, and severe convective storms push rates higher across the Midwest.
+This 2026 guide breaks down what you can expect to pay this year, how Columbus, Cleveland, and Cincinnati compare, which carriers Ohio homeowners use most often, and the coverage details (like sewer backup and wind/hail deductibles) that matter most for older Buckeye State housing stock.

 Key Pinch Points

-• Ohio home insurance averages roughly $1,800 to $2,100 per year
+• Ohio home insurance averages roughly $1,300 to $2,150 per year in 2026

 • Sewer backup endorsements are critical for older Ohio basements